krh5058/cfg_datatool/ReadMe.txt

 		- Double-clicking on a selection will prompt the user to specify if it is an "Initial" or "Final" type saccade (or they can cancel).
 		- An attached frame also allows the user to see the Saccade Window selected in milliseconds, or allow them to cancel the "Select" function.
 	"Add/Modify":
-		- The user must double-click on one of the "cfg_datatool" tables to specify the saccade trial and type (Initial/Final) they would like to add to or modify from.
+		- User must double-click on one of the "cfg_datatool" tables to specify the saccade trial and type (Initial/Final) they would like to add to or modify from.
 		- Upon selection, a rangeslider will appear on the ILAB main window.
 Use the rangeslider to specify the saccade window's start and end.
 The selected section will highlight yellow on the XY time plots.
-		- Compatible if "Pupil" is selected on or off.
+		- Using the "Pupil" checkbox will adjust XY plots to the upper axis and the pupil plot to the lower axis.
+You will need to adjust the slider to update these plots when "Pupil" is selected on or off.
-		- An attached frame displays the currently selected saccade window (milliseconds) and an option to Confirm the current slider range or Cancel the action.
+		- An attached frame displays the currently selected saccade window (milliseconds) and an option to confirm the current slider range or cancel the action.
 	"Clear":
 		- The user must double-click on one of the "cfg_datatool" tables to specify the saccade trial and type (Initial/Final) they would like to clear.
 		- After selection, a prompt will appear to verify user selection.